-One would think that Scripture places a great value on raising one’s hand, opening one’s eyes and looking at the preacher, standing to one’s feet, and especially walking forward to the front.
+An outsider might conclude that Scripture places a great value on raising one’s hand, opening one’s eyes and looking at the preacher, standing to one’s feet, and especially walking forward to the front.
 As though this proved something or guaranteed something.

-He used a deacon in the desert when Philip talked to the eunuch of Ethiopia (Acts 8).
+God used a deacon in the desert when Philip talked to the eunuch of Ethiopia (Acts 8).